intuition-dev/intuDocs/managers/10_pillars.md

 Once there is desire for a transformation, you should start with a citizen developers.
 Pick some low tools to get non-developers going.
 One effect of this is that now professional and career developers have some competitors.
-Can a non-tried developer write an application faster than a professional developer.
+Can a non-tried developer write an application quicker than a professional developer.

 We moved from data centers to Cloud v1, but then used the familiar and dated architecture, and was only recently moved to the cloud.
 To be